 Garlic’s natural sulfur compounds exhibit potent antioxidant activities and demonstrate significant immune enhancing effects.
-Multiple in vitro breast cancer studies suggest some of these natural compounds may inhibit breast cancer growth and encourage apoptosis (programmed cell death).
+Multiple in vitro breast cancer studies suggest some of these natural compounds may inhibit breast cancer growth and encourage apoptosis.
 In one animal study, the sulfur compound, allicin, was shown to enhance the response to tamoxifen and reduce liver injury commonly associated with it.

-Garlic’s anti-carcinogenic effects have also been displayed in upper digestive tract cancers, colorectal cancer and leukemia.
+Garlic’s anti-carcinogenic effects have also been displayed in upper digestive tract cancers, colorectal cancer, and leukaemia.
 Compounds extracted from garlic have been studied for their role in many other cancers, including glioblastoma, lung, ovarian, pancreatic, bladder and melanoma – and all warrant further research.

 Along with some other foods, garlic also has prebiotic effects, meaning it can encourage positive changes in the microbial diversity in our gut.

 Black pepper is one of the most commonly used flavour enhancers in the world.
-A major constituent of black pepper is piperine which has been shown to exert antitumor activities in a variety of cancers.
+A major constituent of black pepper is piperine, which has been shown to exert antitumour activities in a variety of cancers.
 In both breast and colorectal cancer, in vitro studies suggest cell proliferation is inhibited.
-And in prostate cancer, animal studies indicate that piperine may inhibit cancer cell proliferation in both hormone dependent and non-hormone dependent tumours.
-Piperine has also showed promise as a therapeutic agent in melanoma and osteosarcoma.
+And in prostate cancer, animal studies show that piperine may inhibit cancer cell proliferation in both hormone dependent and non-hormone dependent tumours.
+Piperine has also shown promise as a therapeutic agent in melanoma and osteosarcoma.